-September 1995, Moore's first victim was Henry Roberts, 56, stabbed to death at his home in Anglesey.
+September 1995, Moore's first victim was Henry Roberts, aged-56, he was stabbed to death at his home in Anglesey.

-His next victim, Edward Carthy, 28, was stabbed and buried in a forest after meeting Moore in a gay bar.
+Moore's next victim, was Edward Carthy, aged-28, who was stabbed and buried in a forest after meeting Peter Moore in a gay bar.

 Mr Randles had begged to know why he was being attacked after Moore dragged him from his caravan and started stabbing him.
 Moore had replied: "For fun."
 Moore later told police there was "a certain enjoyment" in the killing.